 The school receives general funds to provide core curriculum and services to all students.
-It utilizes these general funds to ensure that every student, TK through grade 6, receives quality, standards-based instruction in all content areas to enable all students to graduate ready for college and career.
+It utilizes these general funds to ensure that every student, TK -8 grade, receives quality, standards-based instruction in all content areas to enable all students to graduate ready for college and career.